instrumentisto/rust-incubator/3_ecosystem/3_8_log/README.md

 Speaking of [tracing][10], the [`tracing`] crate has good integrations with [OpenTelemetry]-compatible distributed tracing systems (and similar ones).
 All this allows to reuse the same solution both for logging, tracing (like [Jaeger], [Zipkin]), profiling (like [coz], [Tracy]), error reporting (like [Sentry]), etc.

-For better understanding and familiarity with [`tracing`]'s design, concepts, usage, and features, read through the following articles:
+To better understand and be familiar with [`tracing`]'s design, concepts, usage and features, read through:
 - [Official `tracing` crate docs][`tracing`]
 - [Joshua Mo: Getting Started with Tracing in Rust][13]
 - [Yoav Danieli: Guide to OpenTelemetry Distributed Tracing in Rust][11]